rthrash/modAI/core/components/modai/README.md

 You can customize the prompts and configurations in the global, image, prompt and vision areas of the `modai` namespace in the system settings.

+The base prompt is appended to every prompt you generate.
+It can be considered similar to the Customize ChatGPT settings.

 **Note:** modAI also works with SEO Suite, which uses the longtitle and description fields (see below).
 It also supports image+ for things like Open Graph sharing preview images, hero section images, etc.

 The `modai.prompt.base` can be used for **{INSERT DESCRIPTION HERE}**